nikantonelli/LeanKitUtils/README.md

 java -jar lkutility\target\lkutility-1.0-jar-with-dependencies.jar -f "file.xlsx" -t  -A -T -S -C

-To get an example spreadsheet of what the importer requires, you can run the export (only, using -e) on a board that has parent/child, attachment, comment, etc., data already set up.
+* To get an example spreadsheet of what the importer requires, you can run the export (only, using -e) on a board that has parent/child, attachment, comment, etc., data already set up.

-To get an idea of the progress that the exporter/importer is making, use the option "-x 3".
+* To get an idea of the progress that the exporter/importer is making, use the option "-x 3".
+* The importer does not check validity of data before performing its work.
+Any incorrect data might cause the card to not be imported, i.e. incorrect data is ignored where possible.

 ## Parent/Child Relationships